Return to Index

 You may pass a thick plug of cervical mucus or have an increase of vaginal discharge that may look clear, slightly bloody, or pink.
 The mucus plug is pushed into the vagina when the cervix begins to open.
 This may occur several days before labor begins or during the onset of labor.

 You may feel a continuous trickle or a gush of fluid from your vagina.
 This is caused when the amniotic sac breaks, releasing the fluid that surrounded your baby during pregnancy.
 The water may break before labor starts, or it may not break until after labor has begun.
+Even if you do not have contractions, call your doctor if this happens.

 When regular contractions occur, you may actually be going into labor.
 Effective labor contractions (as opposed to false labor contractions) are usually felt in the abdomen, but with a heavy sense of low-back pressure or discomfort.